 How can we encourage mental health transparency in the workplace?.

-A new study published to coincide with this year’s Mental Health Awareness Week has found 35% of UK employees rang in sick because of poor mental health, but gave a different reason to their employer.
-With the focus for this Mental Health Awareness Week on anxiety, the findings from the study are particularly applicable as anxiety is one of the most common forms of poor mental wellbeing in the UK.
+A new study on mental health has found 35% of UK employees rang in sick because of poor mental health, but gave a different reason to their employer.
+The findings from the study are particularly applicable as anxiety is one of the most common forms of poor mental wellbeing in the UK.
 This year I want to take the opportunity to share key strategies that encourage openness and transparency around mental health in the workplace.

 Around one in ten people are diagnosed with Generalised Anxiety Disorder in the UK, and many more struggle daily with anxiety symptoms.
 The NHS explains anxiety as “a feeling of unease, such as worry or fear, that can be mild or severe.
 Some people find it hard to control their worries.
 Their feelings of anxiety are more constant and can often affect their daily lives.”
 It’s important to be aware when feelings of anxiety arise, so they don’t negatively impact our personal or professional lives, and we can reach out for support.
 So, how can managers encourage transparency in the workplace, enabling employees to feel supported and able to reach out when they need support the most?